Jeytery/UIFragmentDelegate/README.md

 lazy var fragmentDelegate = UIFragmentDelegate(parentVC: parenVC, fragmentVC: fragmentVC, side: .bottom) .
 //parentVC - VC which shows your FragmentVC.
 Also i use bottom side as example.
-Chooose what would you like.
+Chooose whatever would you like.

 fragmentDelegate.intend = 100